Beth Stewart, Founder

 Beth’s multi-pronged education – a BA from Johns Hopkins University in Latin American Studies; BM, MM, and GPD degrees from Peabody Conservatory in Voice Performance; and marketing and global business studies via the Eller MBA Programs at the University of Arizona – prepared her to thrive while juggling the demands of multiple constituents.

-Beth lives in New York City with her partner Louis and their two mischievous cats who – he assures her – will one day be best friends.
+Beth lives in New York City with her partner Louis and their three mischievous cats who – he assures her – will one day be best friends.